ironman5366/willbeddow.com/app/content/posts/2024-Getting-Back-to-Blogging-and-Building-in-Public.md

 ---
 title: "2024: Getting Back to Blogging, and Building in Public"
+blurb: >-
-blurb: "In which I lay out the projects I plan to half-finish this year, and set the intention to start blogging regularly again."
+  In which I lay out the projects I plan to half-finish this year, and set the intention to start blogging regularly again.
 created_at: 2024-01-31T05:00:00.000Z
 updated_at: 2024-01-31T05:00:00.000Z
 ---